ChrstphrHll/npc_gen/students/Rosherren Haladavar.md

 ---
 # Rosherren Haladavar
 ### Description
-- Genasi Fighter from Chillwild Peaks
+- Genasi Fighter from Aldercrown Empire
 - 1st year Protection student in Burk
 - short straight auburn hair that's messy, Pale Green eyes, and earth skin
 - Is Discerning and Artificial, and has Excitement as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes